We discuss when to give your baby a bath, ways you can wash your little one and tips to help keep them safe at bath time..

-Bathing your baby can be lovely, although it may feel stressful at first.
-Some babies take to baths well, others don’t seem to like them and bathtime can be more of a struggle, so you may have to try different methods before you find a way that suits you both.
+Bathing your newborn baby can be a lovely experience but it may feel stressful at first.
+Some babies take to baths well and others don’t seem to like them.

 You might find it helpful to watch this video from NHS Choices about how to bath your baby.

 It’s important to keep safety in mind at bath time.
 Babies and young children should never be left unattended in a bath, not even for a minute (Public Health England, 2015).
 Here are some bath time tips:

 - Get everything ready ahead of your baby’s bath, so you have everything you need to hand.

 - Make sure you always use the hot and cold taps at the same time when you run the bath.

 - Check the bath water temperature first before putting your baby in.
 The standard way to check is to put your elbow in the water because your hand can cope with high temperatures.

 - Don’t be distracted away by another child, a phone call or doorbell.
 What feels like a couple of seconds can turn into a minute or two.
 Leaving your little one even for a few moments could be enough time for them to seriously hurt themselves or drown.

 - If you forget anything – ask your partner or another family member to grab it for you.
 Or take your baby with you to get what you need.
 (NHS Choices, 2015; Public Health England, 2015)